REGISTRATION NOW OPEN

 This presentation is appropriate for mental health professionals who work with couples using Emotionally Focused Therapy.
 Level is introductory to intermediate.

 Come take this richly rewarding training journey with us.
 Come walk with us as we deepen our understanding of cultural influences impacting Black clients and beyond through an EFT lens.
 Our clinical skills will expand as we learn more about our Black clients' intrapsychic and interpersonal worlds.

 At the end of this training, participants will be able to:

 A).
-Identify name three different factors associated with cultural humility
+Describe and discuss three different factors associated with cultural humility.

 C).
-Describe how race impacts the negative cycle of Black couples
+Describe and discuss how race impacts the negative cycle of Black couples.

 Dr. Feion Villodas is a clinical psychologist and serves as a clinical supervisor for one of the top Clinical Psychology programs in the nation, SDSU/UCSD Joint Doctoral Program in Clinical Psychology.
 Dr. Villodas is also the Executive Director of Graduate Life and Diversity and a faculty member in the Department of Psychology at San Diego State University.
 As the Director of Graduate Student Diversity, she develops and facilitates training on diversity, equity, and inclusion for SDSU graduate students and faculty.
 She also supports faculty and staff engaged in hiring, diversity planning, and other diversity initiatives.
 Her research focuses on mental and behavioral health disparities among African-Americans and Latinx populations.
 She is particularly interested in acculturation, cultural competence, community-based participatory research approaches, and the adaptation and implementation of effective treatments for culturally diverse populations.